revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-55.Can you explain static variables in python?
+55. Can you explain static variables in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python static variables are allocated statically,The scope the variable is entire run of the program.
+- In python, static variables are allocated statically.
+The scope of the variable is the entire run of the program.
-- Variables are declared inside the class definition but not inside a method are class or static variables.
+- Variables declared inside the class definition but not inside a method are class or static variables.

 ```python
 class My_class: